 However, a weight program should involve progressive overload if you want to see any physical changes.
 This means a gradual increase in weight to achieve your goal.

-This gradual increase of stress placed on the body means you’ll build more muscle — which will fire up your metabolism.
+This gradual increase of stress on the body helps you build more muscle, which in turn boosts your metabolism.

-Although research supports the importance of exercise in relationship to improved cardiovascular fitness, insulin sensitivity, glycaemic control of type 2 diabetes, blood pressure, and depression scores is high.
+Research strongly supports the role of regular exercise in improving overall health—enhancing cardiovascular fitness, increasing insulin sensitivity, improving blood sugar control in type 2 diabetes, lowering blood pressure, and even reducing symptoms of depression.

 I am a Health and Wellness coach specialising in building habits, mindset, and holistic weight loss.
 I love helping people come up with solutions that work for them for long-term weight loss.

-I help you develop lifetime habits and mindsets that will help you lose weight for good and keep it off.
+Assisting you to develop lifetime habits and mindsets that will help you lose weight for good and keep it off.

 My Coaching Programs are a complete all-in-one habits, mindset and holistic weight loss personal coaching program that gives you everything you need to transform your life.